gordielachance/pinterest-importer/readme.txt

 = Instruction =

-This plugin requires at least php 5.3.6
+This plugin requires at least php 5.3.6 with the [exif extension enabled](http://stackoverflow.com/questions/23978360/php-fatal-error-call-to-undefined-function-exif-imagetype/23978385#23978385).

 1. Go to Tools -> Pinterest Importer.
-2. Select "Authentification" tab; and login to Pinterest
+2. Select "1.
+My account" tab; and login to Pinterest
 3. Select the "Boards Settings" tab > "Needs cache refresh", check the boards you want to import the pins from; and click/select "Cache Pins".
 This will query Pinterest for your pins data (can take some time).
 4. Under the "Boards Settings" tab > "Pending" (which lists the boards that have pins cached), check the boards you want to import the pins from; and click/select "Import Pins".
 4. Under the "Import Pins" tab > "Pending" (which lists the pins that have not yet been imported), check the pins you want to import; and click/select "Import Pins".